satemochi/is_planar/README.md

 ## Description
 - **is_planar**  is a pure python code of the left-right algorithm [1, 2, 3]
 that tests the planarity of given graphs in linear time.

-- **is_planar** can determine the planarity with a computational complexity proportional to at most once depth-first search.
-The brevity is not only easy to understand, but also known to be the fastest one among some linear time algorithms [4].
+The brevity is not only easy to understand, but also known to be the fastest among some linear time algorithms [4].

 - **is_planar** conforms to the GPL license, as it is a good reference for the [Pigale](http://pigale.sourceforge.net) source code.